 This idea of taking collagen with [fill-in-the-blank] tends to be a common question we field.
-It’s why we’ve written articles such as Collagen & Vitamin C: Little Truth, Much Marketing.
+It’s why we’ve written articles to debunk the myths around collagen and vitamin C and offered guidance in taking collagen with multivitamins.

-We’re thankful for Frances for taking the time to send us this one:
+We’re thankful to Frances for taking the time to send us this one:

 Since 60-70 million Americans are affected by digestive diseases according to the National Institutes of Health, this is absolutely worthy of exploring.
 But first, let’s address a simple question.